bianca-cristea/Chat-App/README.md

 - Application state management is implemented using two modern solutions: React Context and Zustand, ensuring efficient data and information flow management within the application.

 Features:
-Real-time communication
+-Real-time communication
-Real-time online status
+-Real-time online status
-Notification sound for received messages
+-Notification sound for received messages
-Attractive design
+-Attractive design
-Organized code
+-Organized code
-Message sending: text, emoticons, images
+-Message sending: text, emoticons, images
-Complete authentication system with JWT and authorization middleware Real-time communication with Socket.IO library
+-Complete authentication system with JWT and authorization middleware -Real-time communication with Socket.IO library
-The API handles each error and returns a corresponding message, which is displayed in the user interface
+-The API handles each error and returns a corresponding message, which is displayed in the user interface

  Structure:
 ![Structura](https://github.com/user-attachments/assets/dcbef46a-6b32-407b-8648-751948270298)

 Instructions to Run the Project:
-1.Clone the project.
+-Clone the project.
-2.In the terminal, run the command npm install.
+-In the terminal, run the command npm install.
-3.Create a .env file in the root directory with the following content:
+-Create a .env file in the root directory with the following content:
-JWT_SECRET
+----JWT_SECRET
-MONGODB_URI
+----MONGODB_URI
-NODE_ENV=development
+----NODE_ENV=development
-4.In the root directory, run npm run server.
+-In the root directory, run npm run server.
-5.In the frontend directory, run npm run dev.
+-In the frontend directory, run npm run dev.

 Guide:
 1.login and registration
-1.1.login
+-1.1.login
 -go to login page

 ![p1](https://github.com/user-attachments/assets/355d438a-f59c-485c-aae3-a89d869e5629)